syself/cluster-api-provider-hetzner/docs/caph/02-topics/05-upgrading-caph.md

 After upgrading cluster API, you may want to update the Kubernetes version of your controlplane and worker nodes.
 Those details can be found in the [Cluster API documentation](https://cluster-api.sigs.k8s.io/tasks/upgrading-clusters).

+{% callout %}

-NOTE: The update can be done on either management cluster or workload cluster separately as well.
+The update can be done on either management cluster or workload cluster separately as well.

+{% /callout %}

 You should upgrade your kubernetes version after considering the following: